merdok/homebridge-miot/README.md

 - `verticalMoveControl` [optional]
 Whether the vertical move service is enabled.
 This allows to move the fan in 5° to the up or down. **Default: false**
 - `fanLevelControl` [optional]
-Show fan level switches which allow to change the fan level.
-Only on supported devices! **Default: true**
+Show fan level switches which allow to change the fan level. **Default: true**
 - `ioniserControl` [optional]
 Show a switch which allows to quickly enable/disable the ioniser on your fan. **Default: false**
 - `shutdownTimer` [optional]